Korea, Republic of

 Additional tax on corporate income

-To facilitate the use of corporate retained earnings to fund facility investment and payroll increases, 20% additional tax has been applied for excess corporate earnings reserve of a company (excluding SMEs, etc.) by 31 December 2022.
+To facilitate the use of corporate retained earnings to fund facility investment and payroll increases, 20% additional tax shall be applied for excess corporate earnings reserve of a company (excluding SMEs, etc.) by 31 December 2025.
 Companies should elect one of the following methods in computing excess corporate earnings reserve subject to the additional tax:

 - ([adjusted taxable income for the year x 70%] - the total amount of facility investment, wage increases, and expenditures for mutual growth of large corporations and SMEs) x 20%, or